BulleyBulley/nc-news/README.md

     "react-scripts": "4.0.3",
     "react-select": "^5.1.0",
 ```
-3. These can be installed running
+3. These can be installed  by running

 ```
 npm install